opc-cpvp/sondage-survey-external/README.md

 19) Problem with refresh or language switching during the 'Preview'.
 We are going back to the start page because currentPageNo gets reset to 0.
 		Fixed using currentPageNo = 999
 20) Put the certify page with checkbox the last page
+21) Total MB downloaded.
+I need to know if we are going to 'storeDataAsText' or save the file data to the database.
+LOCALSTORAGE.PROBLEMS!
+		The local storage quota limit is 5MB.
+Files are stored in the file system for now.
+22) prevent files with same name.
+We are pre-fixing the file name with a timestamps in survey.onUploadFiles.
+It is way easier then setting up errors on the question and asking the user to do an action.

 ### Postponed todo